The next application deadline is Jan 30, 2025

 The faculty and program are supported by the staff of the Columbia Undergraduate Programs in Paris and the Columbia Global Centers: Paris.
 While you may encounter any number of staff members onsite, you will mostly interact with the Columbia Undergraduate Programs director, Séverine Martin-Hartenstein and the Administrative Assistant, Lucille Lancry.

-Faculty
+Faculty [Summer 2024]

-Born in Poland, Magdalena Baczewska [baCHEVska] has enjoyed a multi-faceted career as a pianist, harpsichordist, educator, recording artist, producer, and an administrator, currently serving as Director of the Music Performance Program and Lecturer in Music at Columbia University.
-The press describes her as a “world-class” musician (The American Record Guide), and a “player of taste and admirable sensitivity” (Palm Beach Arts Paper).
+Born in Poland, Magdalena Baczewska [baCHEVska] has enjoyed a multi-faceted career as a pianist, harpsichordist, educator, recording artist, producer, and administrator, currently serving as Director of the Music Performance Program and Lecturer in Music at Columbia University.
+The press describes her as a “world-class” musician (The American Record Guide) and a “player of taste and admirable sensitivity” (Palm Beach Arts Paper).
 Her performances have been praised as “eloquent & technically flawless” (The Washington Post), “highly sophisticated and truly admirable” (The Weekend, New York).
 She has performed with the San Francisco Symphony, China National Symphony, and Macao Symphony, among others.
 She has appeared in concert with violinist Joshua Bell, as well as with maestro Tan Dun, with whom she has enjoyed an extensive collaboration.
 Magdalena has toured Europe and the US with double performances of Bach’s Goldberg Variations, which she performed twice in one evening, on the harpsichord, then on piano (this has not been done since Rosalyn Tureck’s 1977 double-bill performance at Carnegie Hall).
 Magdalena has also performed throughout Europe, China, and the US, appearing in Carnegie Hall (NYC), Davies Symphony Hall (San Francisco), National Center for Performing Arts (Beijing), Guangzhou Opera House (Guangzhou), Shenzhen Polytheater (Shenzhen), and Salle Cortot (Paris), among others.
 More information at MagdalenaNYC.com.

 Ioannis Mylonopoulos was educated at the University of Athens and the Ruprecht-Karls Universität Heidelberg (Ph.D. summa cum laude 2001).
-Before coming to Columbia in 2008, Mylonopoulos was Research Associate at the University of Heidelberg (2001-03), Assistant Professor at the University of Vienna (2003-06), Junior Professor at the University of Erfurt (2006-08).
+Before coming to Columbia in 2008, Mylonopoulos was a Research Associate at the University of Heidelberg (2001-03), Assistant Professor at the University of Vienna (2003-06), and Junior Professor at the University of Erfurt (2006-08).

 In 2007/08, Mylonopoulos was a Fellow of the Harvard Center for Hellenic Studies.
-In 2011/12, he was a member at the School of Historical Studies of the Institute for Advanced Study, Princeton.
-In the spring of 2015, he was visiting professor at at Paris I Panthéon-Sorbonne and the first Columbia professor to teach Art Humanities in Paris.
+In 2011/12, he was a member of the School of Historical Studies of the Institute for Advanced Study, Princeton.
+In the spring of 2015, he was a visiting professor at Paris I Panthéon-Sorbonne and the first Columbia professor to teach Art Humanities in Paris.
 Mylonopoulos has received fellowships and grants from the Alexander S. Onassis Foundation, the German Archaeological Society, the Ernst-Kirsten Society, the Friedrich-Naumann Foundation, the Gerda-Henkel Foundation, and the German Research Council.

 Robert E. Harrist, Jr. is the Jane and Leopold Swergold Professor of Chinese Art.
 A former Chairman of the Department of Art History and Archaeology and former Director of Art Humanities, he is the recipient of a Lenfest Distinguished Faculty Award.
 He has published books and articles on Chinese painting, calligraphy, and gardens, as well as on topics such as replicas in Chinese art, clothing in 20th-century China, and contemporary artists such as Xu Bing.
 Harrist's most recent book, The Landscape of Words, which studies the role of language in shaping perceptions of the natural world, was awarded the Joseph Levenson Prize in 2010.